shaversj/open-data-maker/CONTRIBUTING.md

 ## Communication

-There are a few ways to communicate with other folks working on this project:

-* For general questions, discussion and announcements, please join [Google Group]
-* For noisy, informal chatter, you can join us on the [open-data-maker-pub Slack Channel](https://chat.18f.gov).
-Notifications from github are posted here.
-* For bug reports, please [file an issue](https://github.com/18F/open-data-maker/issues).
+For bug reports, please [file an issue](https://github.com/18F/open-data-maker/issues).

 ## About the Tech